 - California Sweet Violet – the lavender-blue flowers this plant displays perfectly accents the dark green leaves of this plant.

 - Sweet Violet – This plant has dark, deep violet colored blooms.
-It grows extremely compact and can vary in color from purple, yellow, red, blue, and white.
+It grows incredibly compact and can vary in color from purple, yellow, red, blue, and white.

 Violets are a popular choice for plant owners who enjoy picking their flowers and bringing them indoors.
 The beautiful blooms of the purple violet do not like extreme or prolonged heat.
 They are not drought tolerant and should be watered on a regular basis.